 Do you want to fly over the Fairy Pools?
 Check this out!

 If you only have one day on the Isle of Skye, I would skip the Fairy Pools and visit the sites on the Trotternish Loop instead.
 If you have two days or more, then a visit here is worth it.

 For us, the Fairy Pools were one of the least spectacular sites on the Isle of Skye.
 But we also had bad weather.
 On a sunny day, this place is gorgeous.

 The Fairy Pools are located in Glenbrittle.
-To get here, it takes about 30 minutes by car from Portree.
+To get here, it is a 30 minute drive from Portree.
 Follow signs to Carbost and the Talisker Distillery.
 Just before reaching Carbost, make a left turn onto a single track road, following signs to the Fairy Pools.
 There is a large car park at the foot of the trail head.
-During the busier months, expect the car park to be full.
-We arrived at 9:30 am and found an empty spot.
-An hour later, when we returned to our car, at least 50 cars were parked along the single track road.
-Yes, this is a very popular spot!!
+In 2018, this parking lot was expanded to hold over 130 cars.
+There is also a bathroom near the parking lot.
+There is a £5 parking fee.